 We arrived at the Kargil Tourist Camp, on the edge of Kargil town just in time to see a glorious sunset in the mountains.

 While Sanjeev and Tarique busied themselves trying to take a time-lapse of sunset, I sipped the lemon tea and clicked some pictures.
 We took a quick dinner and retired early to capture the early rays of sun on the mountains.

 10th September: Kartse Khar, Nun Kun Peaks, LOC and Apati

 The sun rose in all its glory and the day started getting much warmer.
 We started early as there was much to do.
-After a long-ish drive, we stopped just before Sanku for the view of Suru Valley where we saw several thorny shrubs of Sea-buckthorn full with berries.
-Sea buckthorn grows wild in this region and some of us tasted the berry, which has a peculiar taste.
-The Sea-buckthorn berry is also called as Leh berry and is said to have health benefits and its juice is sold.
+After a long-ish drive, we stopped just before Sanku for the view of Suru Valley where we saw several thorny shrubs of Seabuckthorn (Hippophae rhamnoides) full with berries.
+Seabuckthorn grows wild in this region and some of us tasted the berry, which has a peculiar taste.
+The Seabuckthorn berry juice was marketed under the brand name of Leh berry, and is said to have health benefits.
 We were not too inclined to taste the juice.
 Although on second thoughts, I think, I should have tried it at least.